-At times like this, when we are flooded with uncertainty, I look to the greats.
+At times like this, when uncertainty surrounds us, I read the works of the great advocates for social justice.
 The great thinkers.
 The great philosophers.
 And those who are especially great at bringing people together.
-I’ve been bothered, tremendously bothered, by the divisiveness that we are seeing in our country.
+The divisiveness in our country bothers me, tremendously.
 So, who better to remind me that we can come together again than the great Martin Luther King, Jr?

 I refuse to accept the idea that the “is-ness” of man’s present nature makes him morally incapable of reaching up for the eternal “ought-ness” that forever confronts him.